 From majestic mountain ranges to shifting sand dune landscapes, Nevada has some of the most breathtaking state parks you'll find in all of North America.
 As one of the top southwest destinations alongside desert giants like Utah and Arizona, the Silver State contains a range of popular natural attractions such as Wheeler Peak, the Lehman Caves, and a healthy chunk of the Colorado River.
 Since you can't be in a hundred places at once, we've narrowed down the options.
-Submitted for your approval, here's our top 10 list of Nevada's best state parks.
+Submitted for your approval, here's our list of the best state parks in Nevada.

 The 9 Best State Parks in Nevada